How Steadyline Keeps Your Mental Health Data Safe

 I think app privacy settings are usually theatre.
 A buried “data sharing” toggle that most users never find, defaulted to “on.”

-SAM takes a different approach.
+Steadyline takes a different approach.
 The Privacy & Transparency screen shows you:

 - Which AI provider processed your last request and what context was sent